spacetelescope/hst_notebooks/index.md

 ## STScI HST Notebook Repository HQ
 Welcome to the STScI HST Notebook Repository
-This resource provides comprehensive documentation and interactive notebooks created the Hubble Space Telescope instruments teams.
+This resource provides comprehensive documentation and interactive notebooks created by the Hubble Space Telescope instruments teams.

 ### Interactive Notebooks
 Explore our interactive notebooks for hands-on experience with HST data.